 Real Retirement Advice

-To channel my inner David Letterman, here is my top 10 list of issues that we help retirees and near-retirees face when they have less than $2M of investable assets:
+To channel my inner David Letterman, here is my top 10 list of issues & questions we hear from retirees and near-retirees who have less than $2M of investable assets:

 - When & how will I retire?

 - When should I start collecting my social security?

 - How will my portfolio be used to create a paycheck for me in retirement?

 - What should I do as far as Medicare and what choices will I have to make?

 - Will I have to move or otherwise reduce my monthly expenses?
 And if so, how will I do this?